google/osv-scanner/README.md

 ## JSON output
 By default osv-scanner outputs a human readable table.
 To have osv-scanner output JSON instead, pass the `--json` flag when calling osv-scanner.

-If you need to save the json to file, you can use `--json > /path/to/file.json`
+When using the --json flag, only the JSON output will be printed to stdout, with all other outputs being directed to stderr.
+So to save only the json output to file, you can redirect the output with `osv-scanner --json ... > /path/to/file.json`

 ### Output Format
 ```json5